nautobot/nautobot-app-design-builder/docs/user/design_development.md

 This design template will create a region with two sites.
 The Design Builder automatically takes care of the underlying relationships so that `IAD5` and `LGA1` are correctly associated with the `US-East-1` region.
 All relationships that are defined on the underlying database models are supported as nested objects within design templates.

-> Note: The end object must adhere to and is controlled by the format that Django's [`loaddata`](https://docs.djangoproject.com/en/4.1/ref/django-admin/#django-admin-loaddata), to help determine what that is, it is often helpful to generate sample data and use Django's [`dumpdata`](https://docs.djangoproject.com/en/4.1/ref/django-admin/#dumpdata) command to see.
+> Note: Each end list element object (with the exception of accomodations made for nesting) must adhere to and is controlled by the format that Django's [`loaddata`](https://docs.djangoproject.com/en/4.1/ref/django-admin/#django-admin-loaddata), to help determine what that is, it is often helpful to generate sample data and use Django's [`dumpdata`](https://docs.djangoproject.com/en/4.1/ref/django-admin/#dumpdata) command to see.

 ### Special Syntax - Action Tag